Many factors can cause dry skin. Here are five that just might surprise you!

 As temperatures start to plummet, it’s important to make sure your skin is ready by moisturizing it properly: bitter cold and strong winds are two of the most common causes of dry skin.
 The reason?
-The dryer and colder air gets, the more it absorbs moisture from your skin.
+The dryer and colder the air gets, the more it absorbs moisture from your skin.
 The result?
-The skin itches and feels tight.
+Your skin starts to itch and feels tight.

 The solution: Protect yourself from harsh winter weather by dressing up warmly when you step outside.
-Make sure to protect the skin on your face with a cold cream and the skin on your body with a thick creamy balm that will act as a barrier against the cold.
+And make sure you protect the skin on your face with a cold cream and the skin on your body with a thick creamy balm that will act as a barrier against the cold.

 A hot bath feels great when it’s cold outside.
 But watch out, hot water can also dry out your skin and eliminate the natural oils produced by your body.
 The same goes for heating systems that can remove moisture from ambient air.

 The solution: If you have dry skin, limit yourself to one shower or bath per day to avoid skin problems.
 Opt for warm (not hot) water and make sure to close your bathroom door to trap the humidity inside.
 As soon as you step out of the bath, tap your skin lightly with a towel and then apply your moisturizer while your skin is still damp.
 You can also get yourself a good, portable humidifier to use in the rooms that are too hot and dry.

 A POOR DIET

 Nutritionists agree: when you’re not eating right, your skin is the first to suffer.
 Since skin is the outer covering of the body, the blood will carry nutrients to the rest of your body first, which means bad eating habits can dry your skin.